 Early Warnings – Issues spotted can be rectified immediately, instead of snowballing to major problems later requiring costly rework

 The Control Room is elevated completely when you go beyond the project level and instead apply this across a whole Enterprise.
 Imagine the insight that can be collected when comparing multiple projects, the ability to spot trends in processes and subcontractor productivity, is highly valuable and would not be possible without the algorithmic technology required to make the data useful.
-The ability to see the whole picture also creates insight on performance, meaning the learnings from successful projects can be identified and carried forward as a template for future success.
+The ability to see the whole picture also creates insight into performance, meaning the learnings from successful projects can be identified and carried forward as a template for future success.

 Of course, the control room is not just a concept, physical control rooms exist across many industries, but understanding their purpose and benefit as we apply the same methodology to the software world with solutions such as Buildots, makes a compelling case for their use in Construction.